Bonnet Review

 Bonnet is rapidly growing with new charging networks and service features added regularly.
 It will be interesting to see how much further Bonnet grows in the near future.

-Once you have downloaded the Bonnet app, getting signed up is easy and using the app to start and stop charge sessions is a breeze.
 You might run into connection issues might in locations where mobile signal is poor but in our modern world, having no mobile data connection is becoming increasingly rare.